 In 1996, Don Peppers and Martha Rogers published the book ‘The One to One Future‘, a radical rethinking of marketing.
 The authors suggested to ─ instead of marketing standardized products to the largest group of people possible ─ focus on the needs of a select group of customers and try and fulfill more of their needs.
 This later became known as Customer Centricity.

 By pairing Product Centricity to an emphasis on Marketing (influence at scale) and Customer Centricity to a focus on Sales (influence at scope), we wondered if the remaining departments/stages of the Customer Carousel™ ─ Delivery and Success ─ could also be matched to (yet unknown) business models?

 By adding an extra dimension ─ ‘serviced used’ versus ‘products sold’ next to the ‘scale’ versus ‘scope’ dimensions ─ we were indeed able to describe and pair two new business models, Resource Centricity and Network Centricity, thereby giving birth to the Business Model Matrix™.

 12.2 - BUSINESS MODEL MATRIX™

-Business Model Matrix™ provides a single framework of four Elementary Business Models, ranging from Product Centricity to Network Centricity.
+Business Model Matrix™ provides a single framework of four Primary Business Models, ranging from Product Centricity to Network Centricity.
 Whether you want to leverage your ROI from a Share of Market or a Share of Transaction (Facebook/Uber), or otherwise, is part of your strategic heading, while an additional choice of value disciplines offers further means of differentiation.